Chrisette Michele Responds After Spike Lee Refuses To Use Her Song In Netflix Series

 Chrisette Michele responded to the backlash over her decision to perform after so many other entertainers opted to pass on the christening of Donald Trump.
 The singer claimed that she was “willing to be a bridge” according to Variety.

 “I am here, representing you, because this is what matters,” she wrote in a statement.

 “I don’t mind ‘These Stones’ if they allow me to be a voice for the voiceless.”

-It looks like there won’t be any bridge building between Spike Lee and Chrisette Michele because now his response to her performance is turning into an all out feud.
+It looks like there won’t be any bridge building between Spike Lee and Chrisette Michele because now his response to her performance is turning into an all-out feud.
 Chrisette’s fiance, who also happens to be her business manager, posted a very poignant message for Spike on Instagram and he’s probably already seen it by now.

 Chrisette tweeted her fiance Doug “Biggs” Ellison’s Instagram post to Spike Lee.
 It contained an artsy looking photo and then a very simple caption that read, “Open letter to @officialspikelee ‘F**k You!’ #basquiat”